veronicatesei/hcl-universal-orchestrator-chart/README.md

  - Kubernetes cluster v 1.25 or later
  - Helm v 3.10 or later
  - Messaging system: Apache Kafka v 3.4.0 or later OR Redpanda v 23.11 or later
- - Database: MongoDB v 5 or later OR Azure Cosmos DB for MongoDB (vCore)
+ - Database: MongoDB v 5 or later OR Azure Cosmos DB for MongoDB (vCore) OR DocumentDB for AWS deployment.

 **Strongly recommended**